Faller Program

 Within the first 5 years preceding the level two course.

-- During a competency check you must achieve a high level of competency and have the QST III recommend you for Faller Tutor
+- During a full evaluation, you must achieve85% or higher and have the QST III recommend you for Faller Tutor Program.

 - Must have a signed Letter of Reference from an Owner or Supervisor